breakin/snestistics/docs/tutorial-re1.md

 Next steps
 ----------
 We've now discovered the function responsible for copying characters to VRAM from an array at `$0100`.
 Elsewhere in the program data has to be read from ROM, possible undergo some kind of transformation, and get written to that array.
 Putting a write breakpoint at CPU memory location `$0100` should give some answers!
-But first, let's look at some more snestistics features in more detail.